core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Clarifications on response suppression.

-* Issues and Limitations with Forward-Proxies compiled in an appendix.
+* Issues and limitations with Forward-Proxies compiled in an appendix.

+* Issues and limitations with Reverse-Proxies compiled in an appendix.

 * Mentioned PROBING_RATE as a means to enforce congestion control.